 What are your clients asking about?

 Go talk to your Sales or Customer Support department to find out what your clients are asking about!
-These people spend all their time dealing with customer problems, so they likely have some insight into what clients need to know – which always make for good articles.
+These people spend all their time dealing with customer problems.
+So they likely have some insight into what clients need to know – which always makes for good articles.
+For example, if you are a SaaS business and your clients or prospects keep asking about integrations, or how to use information elsewhere.
+Then this is a good indicator to write about ways to get information into other applications.

 Things change constantly, go through your previous content and you may find some of it needs to be updated to still be relevant.
 This is a great method that prevents you from starting at square 1.
 Further, you can still distribute older content that has been updated as your network would likely appreciate the update!